How can we help you today?

 You’ll need to consider:

-• Annual renewal fees: This is the recurring cost to keep the domain.
+• Annual renewal fees: The recurring cost to keep the domain

 The key is to view these costs as a small, ongoing domain investment in digital security and future opportunities rather than just an expense.
 Often, the cost of not owning a crucial domain (e.g., losing customers, brand confusion, or even legal fees to recover a squatted domain) far outweighs the annual fee.